jeffgriffith/java-go-comparison-with-pi/README.md

 The main program.
-Note that in calculating 10 billion terms, there is no doubt some over flow that limits the precision of the answer (to about 10 decimal points i think) but I don't think this matters in terms in terms of the calculation.
+Note that in calculating 10 billion terms, there is no doubt some over flow that limits the precision of the answer (to about 10 decimal points i think) but I don't think this matters in terms of the calculation.

 Note that the main contains the synchronization point for both implementations.
 The Java version blocks on the future calculation